straightlab/cut-run_repeat_analysis/README.md

 bedtools makewindows -b hs1.rmsk_censat.complement.bed -w 1000 > hs1.rmsk_censat.complement.1kb.bed
 ```
 ### Step 5: Count reads in the repeatmasker_censat regions and the genomic complement
 We use custom python scripts (uploaded in scripts) for counting reads.
 Add the --uniqueBAM tag if the bam files were generated using -m 1 -v 0.
 If generated using -v 1 -a, do not add this tag.
+If bam files were generated using -v 1 -a, this script will normalize multimappers by the number of genomic loci they map to (based on the NH tag added by the patched bowtie1.
+So for example, if one read maps equally well to 10,000 loci, each locus is assigned a weighted score of 0.0001.

 ```
 python bedRawReadCountsBAM.py3.py chm13v2.0_rmsk_censatanno.sorted.bed 0 WT_K9me3_r1.pfilter1.v0m1.bam WT_K9me3_r1.RM.censat.counts -uniqueBAM &&